 Towards the north-east of the crater the protruding remains of a bunker can be seen.
 This was most likely a German bunker.
 Presumably, as it is located just beyond the edge of the rim of the crater this bunker only just escaped being blown sky-high 100 years ago!

 Lone Tree Cemetery

 Across the road from Spanbroekmolen a concrete path by a farm leads past a duck pond to the small Lone Tree Cemetery.
 This cemetery contains 88 burials (six of whom are unknown).
 The soldiers buried here are mainly from the Royal Irish Rifles, killed on the 7th of June 1917, some by the explosion of the Spanbroekmolen mine (which was blown around 15 seconds later than planned as they advanced).

-The views to the south and east from this cemetery are stunning, and bring home the massive advantage of the Germans whilst they held this higher ground.
+The views to the south and east from this cemetery are stunning, and reinforce the advantage the Germans had from this higher ground.
 Mount Kemmel can be seen, and also several churches including that of Wulvergehem to the south.
 Lone Tree is one of the most beautiful cemeteries, and one of my favourite spots in the Salient.

 Spanbroekmolen British Cemetery

 This cemetery is north-east of Spanbroekmolen.
-It can be reached on foot by following the path across fields from the rear of the Spanbroekmolen site, or by car.
-In this case, return the way you came to the left turn just before the crossroads, follow this left turn and then take the first turn to the left.
+It can be reached on foot by following the path across fields from the rear of the Spanbroekmolen site.
+By car, return the way you came to the left turn just before the crossroads.
+Take this left turn and then take the next turn to the left.